'Stick or twist': The Love Island dilemma. Blog #4

 In terms of body diversity - there is none.
 No woman above a size 12 has ever been cast and the default islander is perfectly groomed, taut and tanned.
 The job description for men likely demands regular trips to the Island gym to maintain muscular biceps and perfectly chiselled abs.
 Again producers justify this by claiming (rather bizarrely) that contestants "need to be attracted to each other".
 Physical attractiveness as the number one criterion on deciding who to ‘graft for’ is repeatedly reinforced by Islanders who describe ‘their type’ as either ‘blonde’ or ‘brunette’.
 Personality traits are rarely mentioned.
 This narrow framing of desirability fuels persistent accusations of racism.
 It took four seasons before Samira Mighty became the first Black woman to be cast.
 She left the show prematurely and of her own accord following weeks of rejection from fellow, mostly white, male islanders.
 A similar pattern recurred in season 7 when Black female cast members endured repeated declarations that their potential suitors ‘preferred blondes’ - an epitome of beauty that endorses racist aesthetics.
 As bell hooks puts it “within white supremacist culture, a female must be white to occupy the space of sacred femininity, and she must also be blond”.
 Former Irish contestant Yewande Biala explains the impact this had on her like this,

-“I personally struggled a lot because every man who came into the villa said their type was said ‘blonde hair and blue eyes, I just sat there like, 'obviously I missed the memo because I’m not blonde and I definitely won’t have blue eyes.'
+“I personally struggled a lot because every man who came into the villa said their type was ‘blonde hair and blue eyes, I just sat there like, 'obviously I missed the memo because I’m not blonde and I definitely won’t have blue eyes.'
 It was a struggle and I cried so much.”

 Black female contestants have also run into micro-aggressive difficulties with other contestants.
 Yewande describes how Lucie Donlan repeatedly mispronounced her name claiming it was "too difficult".
 Things aren’t quite so pronounced for Black male contestants with Danielle Dash explaining, "white society has not been trained to see black women as attractive in the ways we have been taught to see black men or mixed-race men and women".